caesarnine/binsmith/README.md

 # Binsmith

-An AI agent that works by running shell commands and writing scripts.
+An AI agent that works by running shell commands and writing reusable, composable CLIs.
 Tools it creates persist across sessions.

 ## The idea